-The Flat-Tiki 'Carbon' - a hexagonal flat-packable biochar kiln.
+The Flat-Tiki 'Carbon' V1- a hexagonal flat-packable biochar kiln.
 Panels (13.5kg each) can be transported in the back of a station wagon, trailer or moved around in a field.
 Perfect for vinyeyard use.
 Volume is 1438L.
-Built with 2mm hot rolled and pickled steel (not recommended - the Carbon V2 will use 3mm HW350 hot rolled steel (without the pickling - no advantage there plus uses an acid bath which is unsustainable).
-Design available on request.
+Built with 2mm hot rolled and pickled steel (not recommended - 2mm is too thin - the kiln warped at the base and pickling offers no increase to tensile strength plus it uses an acid bath which is environmentally toxic).

 'Catch and store energy', 'Obtain a yield' and 'Produce no waste'.
 Forestry waste sun dried over Spring, processed and ready to burn!!
 Previous feedstock dried in a drying shed.
 The small stuff gets hand-processed, the medium stuff processed with a battery-powered circular saw (hopefully next-gen will have a graphene or graphene-like substance battery storage) and the large stuff processed with a medium-sized chainsaw (preferably Stihl - love that fossil fuel!
 Wood used in an indoor combustion heater for space heating over the cooler months).

 Final/third snuff layer - I added another 20cm of soil on top, spread out evenly.
 I also added soil around the base, mainly at the panel edges to prevent spontaneous recombustion since there were minor air leaks (an issue with flatpacked designs).
 The soil at the base will also insulate the biochar during the baking process which should last at least one day.